dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/sql_editors/rill.md

 rill start
 ```

-When you run `rill start`, it parses your project and ingests any missing data sources into a local DuckDB database.
+When you run `rill start`, it parses your project and ingests any missing data sources into a local DataMiner database.
 After your project has been re-hydrated, it starts the Rill web app on `http://localhost:9009`.

 ![dashboards-are-code](https://user-images.githubusercontent.com/5587788/207376626-20af5eb9-3c47-47f9-ba7f-8163110d6a04.gif "780773077")